Quramy/electron-connect/README.md

 Returns a new `ProcessManager` object.

-If neither `electron` nor `useGlobalElectron` are set, electron-connect searches `electron-prebuilt` modules automatically.
+If neither `electron` nor `useGlobalElectron` option is set, electron-connect searches for `electron` module automatically.

-1. First, electron-connect searches `electron-prebuilt` installed locally.
+1. First, electron-connect searches `electron` installed locally.
-1. If not hit, electron-connect uses `electron-prebuilt` installed globally.
+1. If not hit, electron-connect uses `electron` installed globally.

 **New in version 0.5.x and onwards :**
 Now, ProcessManager's `start()`, `restart()` and `stop()` methods invoke ``callback`` with an argument that indicates the `state` of the electron process, which could be one of the following string values -